bhardwajyash548-svg/ml-assessment-YASH-BHARDWAJ/part_b/business_analysis.md

 By framing this as a regression problem, selecting the correct target variable, and adopting a segmented modelling approach, the retailer can significantly improve the effectiveness of its promotional strategies and maximize overall sales performance.

+# B2.
+Data and EDA Strategy

+## (a) Data Joining and Dataset Design

+The raw data is available in four separate tables: transactions, store attributes, promotion details, and calendar.

+* **Joining Strategy:**

+  * Use `store_id` to join **transactions** with **store attributes**
+  * Use `promotion_type` (or promotion ID) to join with **promotion details**
+  * Use `transaction_date` to join with the **calendar table** (to get weekend and festival flags)

+* **Grain of Final Dataset:**

+  * The final dataset should have **one row per store per day per promotion**
+  * This ensures that each row represents a unique business scenario for prediction

+* **Aggregations:**
+  Before modelling, the following aggregations should be performed:

+  * Total `items_sold` per store per day
+  * Average `basket_size` or transaction value
+  * Total number of transactions (proxy for footfall)
+  * Count or presence of promotions applied

+These aggregations help convert raw transactional data into meaningful features for modelling.

+---

+## (b) Exploratory Data Analysis (EDA)

+Before building the model, the following EDA steps should be performed:

+1. **Target Distribution (Histogram of items_sold):**

+   * Check if the target variable is skewed or normally distributed
+   * If highly skewed, consider transformations (e.g., log transformation)

+2. **Promotion-wise Performance (Bar Plot):**

+   * Compare average `items_sold` across different promotion types
+   * Helps identify which promotions are generally more effective

+3. **Correlation Heatmap:**

+   * Analyze relationships between numerical features
+   * Detect multicollinearity and identify strong predictors of sales

+4. **Time-based Trends (Line Plot):**

+   * Plot `items_sold` over time (daily/weekly)
+   * Identify seasonality, trends, and festival spikes

+5. **Boxplots by Store Type or Location:**

+   * Compare sales distribution across urban, semi-urban, and rural stores
+   * Helps understand how location impacts performance

+* **Impact on Modelling:**

+  * Skewed data → apply transformations
+  * Strong correlations → feature selection or dimensionality reduction
+  * Seasonal trends → include time-based features
+  * Store differences → consider segmented models

+---

+## (c) Handling Promotion Imbalance

+Since 80% of transactions occur without any promotion, the dataset is highly imbalanced.

+* **Impact on Model:**

+  * The model may become biased toward the "no promotion" scenario
+  * It may fail to learn the true impact of different promotions
+  * Predictions for promotional scenarios may be less accurate

+* **Steps to Address This:**

+  * Use **resampling techniques** (oversample promotion cases or undersample non-promotion cases)
+  * Apply **feature weighting** or include a strong `promotion_type` signal
+  * Evaluate model performance separately for promotional vs non-promotional data
+  * Consider building separate models for promotion and non-promotion scenarios

+This ensures that the model learns meaningful patterns for all promotion types.